mayadata-io/oep-e2e/testplan/docs/gitlabstages.md

 - Cluster Create - 3 K8S clusters would be created namely C4, C5, C6 as configuration mentioned in [Testbed](testbed.md)
 - Install Stage - In this setup of OEP components would be installed and setup.
-  - C4 would be installed with DOP version mentioned in .
+  - C4 would be installed with DOP version mentioned in [Ugrade Test Stage](#upgrade-stage-test-setup)
   - C5 and C6 would be connected to C1 using DOP APIs.
   - OpenEBS Enterprise would be installed on C5 using DOP
   - OpenEBS Enterprise would be installed on C6 using Helm